-Chronic lymphocytic leukemia (chronic lymphoid leukemia, CLL) is a monoclonal disorder characterized by a progressive accumulation of functionally incompetent lymphocytes (see the image below).
-It is the most common form of leukemia found in adults in Western countries.
+Chronic lymphocytic leukemia (chronic lymphoid leukemia, CLL) is a monoclonal disorder characterized by a progressive accumulation of functionally incompetent lymphocytes (see the histologic sample in the image below).
+CLL is the most common form of leukemia found in adults in Western countries.
 Some patients die rapidly, within 2-3 years of diagnosis, because of complications from CLL, but most patients live 5-10 years.

 Signs and symptoms